Answers to your most commonly asked Junior ISA questions.

 If the same holding is sold and then bought straight away in your JISA, you only pay commission on one of the trades.
 If you do not buy the same stock in the plan as the stock you are selling, then you also pay a nominal charge of £10 per sale.

 Yes.
 Quarterly, we pay gross interest on your cash on a tiered system at rates fixed by Pilling & Co.
 Your cash is always held in accounts segregated from our own, and only in banks which are authorised and regulated by the FCA.
 We pay interest to your account after a variable administrative deduction.
-Our current rates are always available on request or can be viewed here.
+Our current rates are always available on request or can be viewed on our website here.
 Amounts of less than £1 are not credited.
-Due to current low interest rates, it is unlikely your JISA will generate sufficient interest to be credited.

 Yes.
 With the Pilling Dividend Re-investment Plan (“DRIP”), where possible all your net dividends are re-invested upon receipt back into the shares of the company paying the dividend.
 Our commission is only 0.5% (with no minimum).
 Simply elect on the application form for the “DRIP” scheme.